UfoPilotTools/UPCmd/README.md

 # UPCmd
-Fake Command Line for Windows XP, Vista and 7
+Fake cmd.exe for Windows XP, Vista, 7, 10

 upCMD replaces cmd.exe.
 Technical support scammers use console-commands as a fake virus scanner or to show fake hacker attacks, a.s.o. upCMD covers most of these commands but you can manipulate their functions in the settings.